 Have you ever been “that parent” in the mall, watching your child have a meltdown while feeling helpless and beating yourself up inside because you know people are watching and probably judging your parenting skills?

 Parenting is complicated.
 It is easy to sit on the sidelines and judge, but when you are in the throes of it, it just isn’t that simple.
 There is no one cookie-cutter approach for every single child.
 Most parents are doing the best they know how to do.
-Being critical of them without being privy to the big picture is not helpful unless there is legitimate concern of abuse.
+Being critical without being privy to the big picture is not helpful unless there is legitimate concern of abuse.

 Every human being needs to know they are loved, capable, valued and safe.
 Children look to their parents and want to know if they love them and believe in them and if they measure up.